 So you’ve found a new apartment, gone through the application process and been accepted.
-It feels like a huge weight has been lifted off your shoulders … until you realize you have to start packing.
+It feels like a huge weight has been lifted off your shoulders … until you have to start packing.

 Go through the calendar day-by-day until your moving date and plan specific packing projects for each day.

 Sort through everything in each room and start getting rid of anything you don’t use.
 If the item is broken, stained or otherwise unusable, simply toss it.
 If it’s in good condition but you haven’t used it in several months, put it in a donation pile.
 If you didn’t even remember you had the item until you found it, put it in the donation box – you don’t need it, no matter how much you think you could justify it.

 Once you’ve gone through everything and (hopefully) downsized, you’ll have a much better idea of how many boxes and other moving supplies you’ll be needing.
 Start gathering enough moving boxes or bins for each room, along with packing tape and a lot of packing paper or newspaper.